HellyModiKalpesh/HellyModiKalpesh/README.md

 # Hi there, I'm Helly! 👋
+A passionate data analyst and tech enthusiast from India

 ### 👩‍💻 About Me
-I'm a tech enthusiast with **1+ year of experience as a Software Engineer**, specializing in **Python backend development**.
-Over time, my passion for uncovering insights in data led me to explore the exciting world of **data analytics**.
+👩‍💻 I started my career as a **Software Engineer** with **1+ year of experience in Python backend development**.
+My curiosity for deriving insights from data has led me to explore the exciting field of **data analytics**.

 ### 🌟 What I Bring
 - **🔍 Analytical Skills**: Developed through internships and Google Data Analytics certifications.